Sarah: Introduction

 \chapter{Introduction}

 Supersymmetry (SUSY) is one of the most popular extensions of the standard model (SM) of particle physics \cite{susy1,susy2,susy3,susy4,susy5,susy6}: it solves the hierarchy problem \cite{hierarchie1,hierarchie2}, leads to unification of the three gauge couplings \cite{uni1,uni2,uni3,uni4} and offers often a candidate for dark matter \cite{dm}. \\ The minimal supersymmetric standard model (MSSM) is nowadays well studied.
 Every event generator or diagram calculator can handle the MSSM out of the box.
 Unfortunately, there remains a lot of work if somebody wants to change the supersymmetric model, e.g. extend the particle content, add new gauge groups or add new interactions to the superpotential.
 First, it must be checked that the new model is free from gauge anomalies.
 As second step, the full Lagrangian must be derived and all interactions have to be extracted.
 This is complicated by the fact that the fields in gauge eigenstates have to be rotated to new mass eigenstates: the rotations must be incorporated, mass matrices have to be calculated and diagonalized.
 Finally, the tadpole equations are needed to find the minimum of the potential.
 All these steps are needed just to get a rough impression of the new model.
 If also phenomenological studies should be made by using one of the existing programs, model files must be created.
 Moreover, for the embedding of the model in a GUT theory, the Renormalization Group Equations (RGEs) are needed.
 Furthermore, often loop corrections to the masses are demanded. \\ This is exactly that kind of work \SARAH was written for. \SARAH just needs the gauge structure, particle content and superpotential to produce all information about the gauge eigenstates.
 As gauge groups, all \(SU(N)\) groups can be handled and the superfields can transform as any arbitrary, irreducible representation of these groups.
 Breaking of gauge symmetries and mixings of particles can easily be added.
-Also the gauge fixing terms can be specified, and the corresponding ghost interactions are calculated automatically.
+Also the gauge fixing are automatically derived, and the corresponding ghost interactions are calculated.
 The two-Loop RGEs for the superpotential parameters, the gauge couplings and the soft-breaking parameters are derived.
-In addition, the self energies are calculated at one-loop level. \SARAH can write all information about the model to \LaTeX files, or create model files for \FeynArts \cite{feynarts} and \CalcHep/\CompHep \cite{calchep,comphep}, which can also be used for dark matter studies using MicrOmegas \cite{micromegas}.\\ The intention by the development of \SARAH was to make it very flexible: there is a big freedom for the matter and gauge sector which can be handled.
+In addition, the self energies are calculated at one-loop level. \SARAH can write all information about the model to \LaTeX files, or create model files for \FeynArts \cite{feynarts}, {\tt WHIZARD} \cite{Kilian:2007gr} and \CalcHep/\CompHep \cite{calchep,comphep}, which can also be used for dark matter studies using {\tt MicrOmegas} \cite{micromegas}.
+In addition, also the UFO format is supported which can be used for instance with {\tt MadGraph 5} \cite{Degrande:2011ua}.\\ Starting with the third version, \SARAH is also supposed to be the first 'spectrum-generator-generator': it uses all analytical expressions to generate source code for \SPheno \cite{Porod:2003um}.
+The source code can be used to calculate the mass spectrum with \SPheno for a new model using 2-loop RGEs and 1-loop corrections to the masses.
+In addition, the necessary routines for two- and three-body decays are written. \\ The intention by the development of \SARAH was to make it very flexible: there is a big freedom for the matter and gauge sector which can be handled.
 The work with \SARAH should be easy: every information \SARAH needs are specified in an easy to modify model file.
-Nevertheless, \SARAH is also fast: a existing model can be changed within minutes, and the needed time for doing all necessary calculations and writing a model file is normally less than 10 minutes. \\ This manual is structured as follows: in the next chapter we explain the installation and the general setup of \SARAH.
-In the third chapter, the commands of \SARAH are explained before in two following chapters all possibilities of defining models and parameters are shown in detail.
-The last two chapters discuss the possible output and the usage of numerical values.
+Nevertheless, \SARAH is also fast: an existing model can be changed within minutes, and the needed time for doing all necessary calculations and writing a model file is normally less than 10 minutes. \\